This is some text inside of a div block.

 • Document user consent and disclosures

-• Backup critical data to PetroSky’s Canadian zones (Montreal)
+• Back up critical data to PetroSky’s Canada (Quebec) region

 • Use SSH key-only access and multi-factor auth